Journey Out of Darkness

-Journey Out of Darkness is a 1967 Australian film.
+Journey Out of Darkness is a 1967 Australian film which was directed by James Trainor and one of the leads of the film was singer Kamahl.

 Plot

 In 1901, trooper Peterson is sent to the Australian Outback to arrest an Aboriginal man responsible for a ritual killing.
 He is accompanied by tracker Jubbal.
 On the way back Jubbal is killed, and Peterson and the prisoner form a relationship.